 - 1.01 Work Included:

 - A. All materials, labor services and incidentals necessary for the completion of this section of the work.

 - 1.02 Related Work Specified Elsewhere:

 - A. Finish Carpentry Section 06200

-- B. Custom Casework Section 06410

-- C. Metal Doors and Frames Section 08100
+- B. Metal Doors and Frames Section 08100

-- D. Wood Doors Section 08200
+- C. Tornado Doors Section 08310

 - 1.03 Quality Assurance:

 - A. This material shall be procured from a source of supply approved by the Architect as having a member of their firm registered by the American Society of Contracting Architectural Hardware Consultants, and with a proven record of several years of satisfactory experience in contract builder's hardware, both in furnishing material and properly servicing jobs.
 The supplier also must be an established contract builder's hardware firm who meets all the above requirements, and who maintains and operates an office, display room and stock.

+- B. At Tornado Doors, provide all parts and accessories necessary for a complete and properly functioning installation to meet the requirements of FEMA 320/361.
+Refer to Section 08310, Tornado Doors.

-- A. Prepare a complete schedule including all items processed for each opening and other miscellaneous items and submit four copies to the Architect for approval within 30 days submitted within that time, the supplier shall furnish the hardware specified by catalog number. - B. Indicate on schedule name of manufacturer after each item. - C. Upon receiving the approved schedule, the hardware supplier shall immediately forward a copy to the metal frame suppliers, when applicable; and as soon as they receive approved shop drawings, they will immediately forward a complete set to the hardware supplier who can then check the applications and make any necessary minor revisions.
+- A. Prepare a complete schedule including all items processed for each opening, and other miscellaneous items, and submit electronically to the Architect for approval within 30 days submitted within that time, the supplier shall furnish the hardware specified by catalog number. - B. Indicate on schedule name of manufacturer after each item. - C. Upon receiving the approved schedule, the hardware supplier shall immediately forward a copy to the metal frame suppliers, when applicable; and as soon as they receive approved shop drawings, they will immediately forward a complete set to the hardware supplier who can then check the applications and make any necessary minor revisions.
 If revisions are necessary, notify Architect immediately. - D. Mark each item of hardware for opening on which it is to be used and deliver a complete schedule to the contractor when hardware is delivered.